-This grant complements major funding from the State Government of Victoria, and will see the Hall reopen it to the public after being closed for a decade.
-The renovated hall will return 1000 square meters of reading room space for study, learning and innovative programming.
+This grant complements major funding from the State Government of Victoria and will see the Hall reopen to the public after being closed for a decade.
+The renovated hall will return 1000 square meters of reading room space for study, learning, and innovative programming.
 Queen's Hall is one of Australia's most architecturally significant heritage spaces and was the Library's original magnificent arts reading room.

 The Hon.
 Martin Foley MP, Minister for Housing, Disability, Ageing, Mental Health, Equality and Creative Industries, announced that the Hall would be renamed the Ian Potter Queen's Hall.

 Standing in this magnificent Hall, it seems self-evident why the Governors of The Ian Potter Foundation were enthusiastic to support this exciting redevelopment.